Absolute continuity, supports and idempotent splitting in categorical probability

-Intuitively, the functor assigns to every morphisms its ``possibilistic shadow'' in the form of the \emph{input-output relation}.
-In $\finstoch$, every object is mapped to the set of deterministic states on it every stochastic matrix is sent to the relation of all input-output pairs with non-zero probability (\cref{ex:finstoch_relfunctor}).
+Intuitively, the functor assigns to every morphism its ``possibilistic shadow'' in the form of the \emph{input-output relation}.
+In $\finstoch$, every object is mapped to the set of deterministic states on it, and every stochastic matrix is sent to the relation of all input-output pairs with non-zero probability (\cref{ex:finstoch_relfunctor}).

 As another application of supports, we show in \cref{sec:statistical_models} how they allow one to prove an equivalence between \emph{parametric} statistical models and \emph{non-parametric} statistical models.
 In particular, we define a category in which the objects, thought of as parametric statistical models, are morphisms in a suitable Markov category (\cref{def:statC}).
 We then show an abstract version of the statement that the behavior of a statistical model $p$ can be identified with that of the collection of probability distributions that $p$ parametrizes, provided that $p$ has a support (\cref{prop:parametric_vs_unparametric}).